Setting the Navigation Menu

-You can fix the navigation menu in two ways:
+You can set up the navigation menu in two ways:

-1. Dynamically - Umbraco creates a navigation menu from the pages in the Content Tree, so when you create a page it automatically appears in the navigation menu.
-Using dynamic navigation, you do not need to manually add or change your menu items if the page changes.
+* [Dynamically](#dynamic-navigation): Umbraco can automatically generate a navigation menu based on the pages in the Content Tree.
+When you create or modify a page, it will automatically appear in the navigation menu.
+This dynamic approach eliminates the need to manually add or update menu items when pages are added, removed, or renamed.

-To create dynamic navigation links from published content nodes, follow these steps:
+To create dynamic navigation links from the published content nodes, follow these steps:

 1. Go to **Settings**.